oval Portuguese-cut amethyst - Georgiaoval Portuguese-cut amethyst - Georgia

 Amethyst Enhancements

-A variety of treatments can change the color of amethysts.
+Heat treatments and irradiation can change the color of amethysts.
 However, strictly speaking, only those gems with lilac to deep purple colors remain amethysts.
 All others simply become different colored varieties of quartz.
 For example, amethysts heated to yellow or red-orange colors are, by definition, citrines.

 enhanced amethyst clusters - Brazil